Applying to U of T is Easy!

 Do I need to send in a resume or a reference letter?

-Unless we specifically ask you for a reference letter or resume, you don’t need to send anything.
+You only need to send reference letters, resumes or other supplementary information if we request them.
 Documents you send that we haven’t asked for will not be used in assessing you for admission.

 What is the deadline to send transcripts and other required documents?